GenesisEducationKyiv/front-end-school-3-0-vrymariev/docs/dependency-audit-report.md

   **Conclusion:** ✅ *The result is satisfactory.*

 - **moment**
-  Had several known issues in the past, like CVE‑2022‑24785 (path traversal) and ReDoS problems.
+  Had several known issues in the past, like CVE‑2022‑24785 (path traversal) and ReDoS problems CVE-2022-31129.
   We use version `2.30.1`, which is safe.
 But the package is deprecated and won’t get updates.
   **Conclusion:** ❌ *Action should be taken if possible.*